michael-bateman/about-michael-quiz/INSTRUCTIONS.md

 ## Code
 For those who want to see the code and don't want to download anything, it is listed below.

+*__Note:__ The code listed below has not been updated.
+A updated version should be avalible shortly.
+For now to see the updated version please open the `.py` file which is located in the root of this repository.*
 ```python
 '''
 survey.py - Michael Bateman